Transcripts and Captions

 Follow these best practices to get good quality audio to help expedite the creation of the transcription and captions:

-- If possible, record in a soundproof room or use one of the Media Rooms available at via OET.
+- If possible, record in a soundproof room or use one of the Media Rooms available via OET.

 - If you are recording at home, isolate yourself away from noisy distractions, street traffic, and interruptions from family and pets.